-Beginning in 1999, lending institutions have been obligated to cancel a borrower's Private Mortgage Insurance (PMI) when his mortgage balance (for a loan closed past July of that year) reaches less than seventy-eight percent of the purchase price, but not when the borrower's equity reaches more than twenty-two percent.
-(Certain "higher risk" loans are not included.)
-The good news is that you can cancel your PMI yourself (for your mortgage closing after July '99), regardless of the original purchase price, when your equity gets to twenty percent.
+While lending institutions have been legally obligated (for loans closed after July 1999) to cancel Private Mortgage Insurance (PMI) at the point the balance goes under 78% of the price of purchase, they do not have to cancel PMI automatically if the equity is more than 22%.
+(A number of "higher risk" loan programs are excluded.)
+The good news is that you can request cancelation of your PMI yourself (for a mortgage loan that closed past July '99), regardless of the original purchase price, when the equity gets to twenty percent.

-Familiarize yourself with your mortgage statements to keep a running total of principal payments.
-Also be aware of the price that other homes are purchased for in your neighborhood.
-You've been paying mostly interest if your closing was fewer than 5 years ago, so your principal most likely hasn't been reduced by much.
+Familiarize yourself with your loan statements to keep track of principal payments.
+You'll want to stay aware of the the purchase prices of the homes that sell around you.
+You've been paying mostly interest if your loan closed fewer than 5 years ago, so your principal most likely hasn't lowered much.

 Proof of Equity

 When you find you have reached 20 percent equity, you can begin the process of freeing yourself from PMI payments.
 You will need to contact the lending institution to alert them that you want to cancel PMI payments.
 The lending institution will ask for proof that your equity is at 20 percent or above.
 Usually lenders ask for a state certified appraisal documented on the form: URAR-1004 (Uniform Residential Appraisal Report) to verify your equity and eligibility for PMI cancellation.